s-nflwer/Inorganic-Compound-Name-Reference/README.md

 <body>
     <h1>Inorganic Compound Namer - Card Game Reference (Ionic & Covalent)</h1>
     <p>Enter a chemical formula (e.g., NaCl, H2SO4, NH42SO4 for (NH4)2SO4, CCl4) to get its name.
 This covers <strong>all possible valid ionic compounds and common inorganic covalent compounds</strong> formable from the card game's elements and ions (considering valences for neutrality).
 Formulas are generated from: Na, K, Mg, Ca, Al, Zn, Cu(I), Cu(II), Fe(II), Fe(III), O, H, Cl, C (for CO₃²⁻ or covalent like CO2/CCl4), N (for NO₃⁻ or covalent like NH3/NO2), F, S, P (for PO₄³⁻ or covalent like SO2/PCl3), OH⁻, NH₄⁺, PO₄³⁻, SO₄²⁻.</p>
     <p><strong>Notes:</strong> Enter polyatomic multiples without parentheses (e.g., NH42SO4).
 Includes ~150 salts, oxides, acids, and covalent molecules (e.g., CCl4, CO2, SO2).
 Transition metals use Roman numerals.
 For reference, use the "Show All Compounds" button below.
-Covalent compounds are neutral molecules from non-metals (no charges). <strong>This PWA works offline!</strong></p>
+Covalent compounds are neutral molecules from non-metals (no charges). </p>

 <input type="text" id="formulaInput" placeholder="Enter formula, e.g., NaCl, CCl4, or NH42SO4" maxlength="50">
     <button onclick="nameCompound()">Name Compound</button>